pramotesupnoi/python-string-sql/README.md

 ## Usage

-SQL statements inside a single line of python code work as expected.
+SQL statements inside a single line of python code work as expected (although the pattern used to match the initial term of an SQL statement is current not very sophisticated).
 Multiline SQL statements require an SQL comment `-- SQL` or `/* SQL */` as the same line as the opening triple quotes.
 Alternatively the triple quoted string can be contained within parentheses, with the opening parenthesis followed by a python comment `# sql` and a newline.

+All SQL statements (apart from comments) must be terminated by a semi-colon.

 Note that this extension does not highlight SQL itself, it merely uses whatever highlighter is associated with the `.sql` extension.